ChristopherNVasquez/ChristopherNVasquez.github.io/index.md

 # Hello World

 This is my home page!
-My name is Your Name and I am a student at Cal State Fullerton (http://www.fullerton.edu/) and my major is computer science.
+My name is **Christopher Vasquez** and I am a student at [Cal State Fullerton](http://www.fullerton.edu/), majoring in **Computer Science**.

+You can contact me at [cvasquez2006@csu.fullerton.edu](mailto:cvasquez2006@csu.fullerton.edu).

+---

 ## Computer Science Projects

-My GitHub page is http://github.com/ChristopherNVasquez.
+My GitHub page is [https://github.com/ChristopherNVasquez](https://github.com/ChristopherNVasquez).

-### CPSC 120
+### CPSC 120 Projects

-*Lab 1

-Lab 1 part 1 was one of my favorites because the hello world program is somewhat famous.
-Its the statement that got my dad into computer science.
-And learning the git commands was also a fun bit.

-*Lab 2

-Lab 2 was also funny because it was a mad libs game.
-Inputting the words and seeing what comes out was a fun bit to tinker with.
-Although I blank on which part it was specifically.

-*Lab 3

-Lab 3 was also fun to see the BMI of women and men.
-It was the lab I met my friend joseph in so that was fun.
-Also when I got the full gist of what pair programming was about.
+* **Lab 1 - Hello World**

+Lab 1 was one of my favorites because it was the first time I wrote and ran a real program.
+I learned how to set up a basic C++ project, how to use `cout` to print to the console, and how to compile and execute code through the terminal.
+It gave me the confidence to know I could make programs from scratch.

+* **Lab 9 - File Input and Output**

+Lab 9 helped me understand how to read from and write to files in C++.
+I learned how to open file streams, check for errors, and process text line by line.
+It was my first experience working with external data and thinking about how programs interact with the real world.

+* **Lab 12 - Animated Gradient**

+Lab 12 was awesome because it combined math, color, and animation together.
+I learned how to use sine functions to create smooth visual transitions and how each pixel can be controlled through programming.
+Watching the gradient animate was satisfying and made programming feel creative and artistic.